utelecon/utelecon.github.io/src/pages/en/google/drive/shared_drive.md

 ### How to use files and folders in the shared drives

 In the shared drives, operations on files or folders such as creating, editing, uploading and downloading can be performed in the same manner as for the standard Google Drive (My Drive).
-Please refer to “[The basic usage of Google Drive](../../../google/drive/basic)” for more details.
+Please refer to “[The basic usage of Google Drive](../../../google/drive/basic.md)”(an English translation is planned) for more details.

 In addition, a shared drive can have multiple owners and members, which allows the sharing of files from the shared drives.
 With this feature, files and folders stored in a shared drive can be shared with people outside the shared drive.
 Using this feature, the operations are the same as for “My Drive” (Google Drive other than shared drives).
-Please refer to “[Share files using Google Drive](../../../google/drive/share)” for more details.
+Please refer to “[Share files using Google Drive](../../../google/drive/share.md)”(an English translation is planned) for more details.

 <!--